noxPHX/noxcrux/README.md

 | SASS                  | 1.32.5    |

 ## Features ✅
-Here is a list of the main features provided by the API and the web interface:
+Here is a list of the main features provided by this project:
 + [x] CRUD on horcruxes
 + [x] Personal account management
 + [x] Horcrux generator